-Knowledge is related to the understanding of any topic, attitude, or feeling towards it (Kuźniar et al., 2021).
+Knowledge is related to the understanding of any topic, attitude, or feeling toward it (Kuźniar et al., 2021).
 In this study, consumer knowledge refers to understanding the meaning and concept of CSR and CE.
 Previous studies have found that consumers do not clearly understand CSR (Öberseder et al., 2014) and CE (Sijtsema et al., 2020).
 Often, companies themselves lack an understanding of CSR (Alizadeh, 2022; Mahmood et al., 2021; Zou et al., 2021) and CE (Sarja et al., 2021).
+Likewise, business scholars, entrepreneurs, and managers often have a narrow understanding of the concept of CSR (Hoque et al., 2018).